johnsanthosh/timesheet/README.md

 - Configurable activities via JSON file
 - Timezone support (configurable by admin)
 - Admin dashboard with all users' timesheets and summary reports
+- Admin can edit/delete any user's time entries
 - User management (admin-only)
+- Export reports to PDF or CSV (detailed or summary format)

 ## Tech Stack